 Big game equipment regulations and specifications can be found in the Equipment and Hunting Methods section of Washington's Big Game Hunting Seasons & Regulations pamphlet.
 The pamphlet can be found on the WDFW website at http://wdfw.wa.gov/hunting/regulations/.

 - Can I use electronic decoys or electronic calls to hunt game species during open seasons?

-It is illegal to hunt waterfowl, wild turkeys, or deer with the use or aid of battery-powered or other electronic devices as decoys.
-It is illegal to hunt waterfowl, wild turkeys, or deer with the use or aid of electronic calls.
-Restrictions do not currently exist for other game species.
+You cannot hunt waterfowl, wild turkeys, or deer with the use or aid of battery-powered or other electronic devices, such as decoys, or with the use or aid of electronic calls.
+You can use electronic decoys or electronic calls to hunt other game species.

 - Can a felon possess or use a muzzleloader, rifle, handgun, or shotgun for hunting?

 A felon cannot possess or use a muzzleloader, rifle, handgun, or shotgun for hunting.
 The only exception to this rule is if the felon has had his or her right-to-bear-arms restored through a state superior court.